 From the third year (2019-20) onwards, the integration scheme states that any overspend may be allocated based on each partner's proportionate contribution to the IJB, and this suggests formal agreement between the partners is required.
-For 2020-21, we understand that there has been limited discussion between relevant partners in respect of the approach to be taken and there is no formal documentation of this arrangement.
-We note that this has been partially delayed due to COVID-19, however this has been raised as a recommendation since the 2018-19 audit.
+A revised integration scheme was proposed at a board meeting on 22 June 2022.
+Detailed consultations were held during May and June 2022 to develop the revised integration scheme.

-Management confirmed that the integration scheme will be reviewed by the partners which may result in an alternative risk sharing arrangements being agreed, however, we reaffirm the importance of a proportionate arrangement to encourage efficient and effective integrated service delivery and as a minimum recommend formal agreement of the approach to risk sharing.
+An alternative risk sharing arrangement is still to be concluded by the parties.
+We reaffirm the importance of a proportionate arrangement to encourage efficient and effective integrated service delivery and as a minimum recommend formal agreement of the approach to risk sharing.
 The goal of integration is to deliver seamless and supported services to stakeholders, driven by partner commitment to drive value for money throughout the stakeholders journey.
-This recommendation is re-iterated despite the £12.7 million underspend recognised in 2020-21.
+This recommendation is re-iterated despite the £19.3 million underspend recognised in 2021-22.

-Recommendation two
+Recommendation one

 This arrangement gives the IJB comfort that overspends will ultimately be met by the partner bodies.
 We note that it does not motivate collaborative working between the three parties.
 For example, overspends in a council-funded area of service may be driven by increased "high outcome" activity which delivers reduced demand in an NHS-funded area of service, given the benefits of "preventative care".
-There is no consideration for this in the integration scheme.